JvanKatwijk/qt-dab/README.md

 ![6.10](/res/read_me/Qt_DAB-6.10.png)

 The **main window** (see picture) of Qt-DAB (always visible), contains selectors for controlling the visibility of other windows.
+The other windows (see the picture on top) are
+ * a window with lots of controls;
+ * a window with half a dozen views on the signal;
+ * a window showing all kinds of data of the currently selected audio channel.

-The window shows - left half - a list of services (either from the currently selected channel or from **favourites**).
+The main window shows - left half - a list of services (either from the currently selected channel or from the list of **favourites**).
 Selecting a service is just by clicking on the name.
 The right half of the window shows the dynamic label, and the slides - if transmitted as part of the service - or a series of default slides.

 ![6.10](/res/read_me/topline.png)

-The picture above shows the topline op the right half of the main window.
+The picture above shows the topline of the right half of the main window.

- * touching the small icon left on the top of the right half will show (or hide) the **technical window**, a window showing technical details as well as strength indicators and a spectrum of the audio of the selected service;
+ * touching the small icon left on the top of the right half will show (or hide) the **technical window**, a window showing technical details, some strength (quality) indicators and a spectrum of the audio of the selected service;
- * touching the small icon to the right next, the **folder/directory** in which the slides, the tii log and the log file are written is shown;
+ * touching the small icon to the right next, the **folder/directory** in which Qt-DAB stores data, such as slides, the tii log and the log file are written is shown;
- * touching the small **blue** icon causes the device list to be displayed.
-Touching the icon again hides the icon.
-After selecting a device, the device list will be hidden as well.
+ * touching the small **blue** icon controls visibility of the device selector.
+(After selecting a device, the device list will be hidden automatically).

 ![6.10](/res/read_me/devicelist.png)

  * touching the icon showing a **speaker** controls **muting** the signal and shows whether or not a signal should be audible.
  * touching the **copyright symbol** shows (or, if visible, hides) a small **about** window with acknowledgements for using external libraries;

+![6.10](/res/read_me/content-table.png)

-  * touching the **ensemble name** (NPO (8001) in the picture seen top left) makes the **content table**, i.e. an overview of the content of the ensemble, visible with the possibility of storing the data in a file in ".csv" format.
+  * touching the **ensemble name** (NPO (8001) in the picture seen top left) makes the **content table**, i.e. an overview of the content of the ensemble, visible.
+The data shown can be stored in a file in ".csv" format.
 If the content table is visible.
 Touching the ensemble name again will hide it;

-![6.10](/res/read_me/content-table.png)

 ![6.10](/res/read_me/mainwindow-buttons.png)